-Amid skyrocketing housing prices across our county and along the Front Range, Boulder County is planning to create a neighborhood of affordable workforce housing that will help the City of Lafayette and the broader region reach important goals for addressing the lack of housing affordability in the years ahead, and that will serve generations of families and individuals, elders, and our workforce.
+Amid skyrocketing housing prices across our county and along the Front Range, Boulder County is planning to create a neighborhood of diverse housing options that will help the City of Lafayette and the broader region reach important goals for addressing the lack of housing affordability in the years ahead, and that will serve generations of families and individuals, elders, and our workforce.

 The planned housing site is a 24-acre parcel located just southwest of the intersection of 120th Street and East Emma Street in Lafayette.
 Boulder County and the City of Lafayette purchased the property for $3.5 million from Flatirons Community Church, a strong supporter of affordable housing.
 An intergovernmental agreement is in place between the City of Lafayette and Boulder County dedicating the land for the creation of deed-restricted, permanently-below-market-rate homes, to include both rental and ownership options.